karenying/blog.karenying.com/content/posts/2020-06-16--adding-transitions-to-a-react-carousel-with-material-ui.md

 ### 1. Setting up slide component

-In a new file, CarouselSlide.js, we’re going to create our slide component which takes in a single prop, content.
+In a new file, `CarouselSlide.js`, we’re going to create our slide component which takes in a single prop, `content`.

-content will be a JS object with the properties backgroundColor, and title which will determine the background color and the title of the current slide respectively (obviously 😛).
+`content` will be a JS object with the properties `backgroundColor`, and `title` which will determine the background color and the title of the current slide respectively (obviously 😛).

-We’re also using Material-UI’s [Card](https://material-ui.com/components/cards/) component and makeStyles hook to style the slide.
+We’re also using Material-UI’s [Card](https://material-ui.com/components/cards/) component and `makeStyles` hook to style the slide.
 More info on Material-UI custom styling can be found [here](https://material-ui.com/styles/basics/).

-Here’s the code for CarouselSlide.js:
+Here’s the code for `CarouselSlide.js`:

 `gist:karenying/ef9aa2d89cb7097e65ee3c1a5fa35d56/carouselslide-js`

-To get the slide to render, we’ll create some props for content and update App.js:
+To get the slide to render, we’ll create some props for `content` and update `App.js`:

 `gist:karenying/d30029b8b0004f535970c2fcf357e3c1/app-js`

 Okay!
-After running npm start, we should see something like this on [http://localhost:3000/](http://localhost:3000/):
+After running `npm start`, we should see something like this on http://localhost:3000/:

 ![](https://cdn-images-1.medium.com/max/3950/1*SH6tdc5wzNrklOiCrvYllA.png)